 Dr. Fry-Bowers received her bachelor’s degree, magna cum laude, from Loma Linda University School of Nursing; her master’s degree from the University of Rochester School of Nursing; and her Juris Doctor, summa cum laude, from Whittier Law School, where she was awarded the Dean’s Citation Award for service to the law school community and the public.
 She was also awarded the Rosenthal Scholarship from the California Bar Foundation.
 She received her PhD from UCLA School of Nursing, with an emphasis in health services, where she was awarded a Chancellor’s Fellowship and named a University of California Regents Scholar.
 Her dissertation research focused on the association of maternal health literacy with structures, processes and outcomes of ambulatory care in young children.

 She recently completed a federally funded post-doctoral fellowship at UCLA in the care of vulnerable populations with a focus on child health policy.
 She is a member of the design team of the Child Health Services Transformation Initiative, a multi-site, multi-investigator network initiative that is monitoring the impact of the ACA on child health and leveraging its provisions to improve child health.
-Her current research interests include examining the relationships between structures, processes and outcomes of care in vulnerable pediatric populations, pediatric workforce and nursing practice issues, and the impacts of legislative and regulatory change on the delivery of pediatric health services.
+Her current interests include examining the relationships between structures, processes and outcomes of care in vulnerable pediatric populations, pediatric workforce and nursing practice issues, and the impacts of legislative and regulatory change on the delivery of pediatric health services.
+Currently, she is the Principal Investigator for a funded study, "Low-Income Latina Mothers' Perceptions of Care Coordination for Young Children at Risk For or Who Have a Developmental Disability" (Sigma Theta Tau International/Rosemary Berkel Crisp Research Award).